OceanStarHit/Microscopy-Image-Laboratory-Web-App/README.md

   # this will install all modules and could take some time
   $ npm install

-  # this will build the project and could take some time
+  # this will build and serve the project.
   $ npm run serve
   ```
 - [http://localhost:8080/]() to see the frontend